 Subhas Chandra bose was an Indian Freedom fighter, Subhas was born on 23rd January 1897.
-He was the leader of congress and later of Indian National Army, his efforts for the freedom of India and struggle against British Raj had made him a hero for Indians and he is now one of the most followed leaders of India.
-He is popularly known as “netaji” among Indians.
+He was the leader of the congress and later of Indian National Army, his efforts for the freedom of India and struggle against British Raj had made him a hero for Indians and he is now one of the most followed leaders of India.
+He is popularly known as “Netaji” among Indians.

 In this article, we have shared some of Subhas Chandra bose quotes, slogans, and thoughts, they are not only inspiring, they also show us his love for the motherland.

 - Give me blood and I shall give you freedom!